-The Tile ecosystem has expanded for 2019, now offering four different models to suit different applications, a clever app that means you can also find your phone in return - and a network that can find lost items via other Tile users, completely securely.
+The Tile ecosystem expanded in 2019 and now offers four different models to suit different applications, a clever app that means you can also find your phone in return - and a network that can find lost items via other Tile users, completely securely.

 If you're always losing things, then there's a good chance that Tile has something that will help.